vaporup/codexamples/c/README.md

 ```

-With the GLibs testcases there at least *some* examples
+With the GLibs testcases there at least *some* examples but for a beginner not easy to digest

 https://github.com/frida/glib/tree/master/glib/tests